SpecFlowOSS/docs.specflow.org/roadmap.md

   - We will update our SpecFlow extension in order to support the upcoming release of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/preview/vs2022/).

-- Sign-up for your SpecFlow account without the need of a Microsoft account.
+- Sign-up for the [SpecFlow Gherkin Editor](https://app.specflow.org/gherkin-editor) without the need of a Microsoft account.

-  - We will enable the sign-up with GitHub for your SpecFlow account with email and password.
+  - We will enable the sign-up for your SpecFlow account with email and password.

 ### Discovery